Batowlad/Superior-Reading/README.md

    - Once recommendations are generated and you're connected to Spotify
    - The recommended tracks will start playing automatically
    - Use the player controls (play/pause, next, previous) to control playback

+#### Test Mode (Preset Recommendations)

+To test the extension without using OpenAI tokens, you can use preset recommendations:

+1. **Enable Test Mode:**
+   - Open the extension popup
+   - In the settings section, toggle "Test Mode (Preset)" to ON
+   - This will use preset recommendations instead of AI-generated ones

+2. **Using Preset Recommendations:**
+   - With test mode enabled, click "Play Recommendations"
+   - The extension will fetch preset recommendations from `Backend/chrome_extension/preset_recommendations.json`
+   - These include 5 classic tracks with valid Spotify IDs:
+     - Bohemian Rhapsody - Queen
+     - Stairway to Heaven - Led Zeppelin
+     - Hotel California - Eagles
+     - Comfortably Numb - Pink Floyd
+     - The Sound of Silence - Simon & Garfunkel

+3. **Customizing Preset Recommendations:**
+   - Edit `Backend/chrome_extension/preset_recommendations.json`
+   - Add or modify tracks with valid Spotify IDs
+   - The file follows the same structure as AI-generated recommendations
+   - Ensure each track has a `spotify_id` field for playback to work

+**Note:** Test mode is useful for:
+- Testing the extension without consuming OpenAI API tokens
+- Verifying Spotify playback functionality
+- Development and debugging

 #### Troubleshooting Spotify Integration